-These classes must be declared in exactly one module of the application.
+Declare these classes in exactly one module of the application.
 Declare them in this module if they belong to this module.

 What is a declarable?

-Declarables are the class types — components, directives, and pipes —
+Declarables are the class types—components, directives, and pipes—that

 They're the only classes that you can add to